-Some of the most common questions I get asked are things like, “what type of wire do you use to build the cables?” and “What size cable should I use for my vehicle?“
+Some of the most common questions I get asked are “what type of battery wire do you use to build the cables?” and “What size cable should I use for my vehicle?“

-Below are some descriptions of what we use, information on the types of wire and when to use it and some other technical charts to use.
+Below are some descriptions of what we use, information on the gauges of wire and when to use it, and some other technical charts to use.
 I’ll even give you my opinion about if you should be using marine grade wire on your Dodge Dart…..

 Table of Contents